 - Step 1.
 Discuss the concerns with your child's teacher. - Step 2.
-If you feel the concern is not resolved, bring the concern to the CAPS Care Coordinator. - Step 3: Complete a complaint form with the CAPS Care Coordinator. - Step 4: The CAPS Care Coordinator will complete an investigation and may question all parties involved and witnesses. - Step 5: The CAPS Care Coordinator will schedule a meeting with parents/guardians to discuss possible solutions. - Step 6: The CAPS Care Coordinator will follow up with the parent/guardian to discuss whether the solution was effective. - Step 7: If a grievance cannot be resolved by following Steps 1-6, the CAPS Care Coordinator shall consult the CAPS Care Director. - Step 8: If the grievance cannot be resolved at step 7 the CAPS Care Director will consult with the CAPS Superintendent.
+If you feel the concern is not resolved, bring the concern to the CAPS Care Director. - Step 3: Complete a complaint form with the CAPS Care Director. - Step 4: The CAPS Care Director will complete an investigation and may question all parties involved and witnesses. - Step 5: The CAPS Care Director will schedule a meeting with parents/guardians to discuss possible solutions. - Step 6: The CAPS Care Director will follow up with the parent/guardian to discuss whether the solution was effective. - Step 7: If a grievance cannot be resolved by following Steps 1-6, the CAPS Care Coordinator shall consult the Superintendent.